bcgov/openshift-launchpad-deployment/README.md

 Applications using the pipeline must be Dockerized.
 This action expects to find a `Dockerfile` in the root directory of consumer projects.
 The Docker image must expose a port via `EXPOSE {{MY_PORT_NUMBER}}` e.g. `EXPOSE 3000`.

+Note that this pipeline is currently targeted at simple REST API applications and web client applications.
+Please review the [server](openshift/server.bc.json) and [client](openshift/client.bc.json) build config templates and deployment config templates and ensure they are appropriate for your application.

 ## Getting Started

 Dockerized applications that wish to use this action must create a GitHub actions workflow of their own.
 See GitHub's [documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).
 As an example, save the following to your repository as `/.github/workflows/action.yml`.